Tosin-webdev/nodejs-ecommerce-webapp/README.md

  #### Demo
  [site](https://i-stores.netlify.app) <br/>
- Deployed the backend on render and the frontend to netlify.
+ Deployed the backend to render and the frontend to netlify.